-An important aspect of the articles exemption is what constitutes a release of an EPCRA section 313 chemical.
-Any processing or otherwise use of like articles that results in a release to the environment (of more than 0.5 pounds) negates the article status and precludes eligibility for the exemption.
+What constitutes a release of an EPCRA section 313 chemical is important since processing or otherwise use of articles that result in a release to the environment (or more than 0.5 pounds) negate the article status and precludes eligibility for the exemption.
 Cutting, grinding, melting, or other processing of manufactured items could result in a release of an EPCRA section 313 chemical during normal conditions of processing or otherwise use and therefore negate the exemption as articles.